lonycell/grafana.v7/docs/sources/features/datasources/loki.md

 Loki supports Live tailing which displays logs in real-time.
 This feature is supported in [Explore]({{< relref "../explore/#loki-specific-features" >}}).

-Note that Live Tailing relies on two Websocket connections: one between the browser and the Grafana server, and another between the Grafana server and the Loki server.
+Note that Live Tailing relies on two Websocket connections: one between the browser and the ThingSPIN server, and another between the ThingSPIN server and the Loki server.
 If you run any reverse proxies, please configure them accordingly.

-> Note: This feature is only available in Grafana v6.3+
+> Note: This feature is only available in ThingSPIN v6.3+

 ## Log Context